 Region 3 Daily Quotas

 Note that all steelhead must be released regardless of the time of year.
-This is also a good time to mention that in the regulations specific to Shuswap & Mara Lakes (below) that the same goes for any salmon.
+This is also a good time to mention that in the regulations specific to Shuswap Lake & Mara Lake that the same goes for any salmon.

 In other words – no steelhead or salmon.
 Period.

 Lastly, please note that bull trout and lake trout both have a period of time every year where they must be released if caught.

-Shuswap & Mara Lake Specific Fishing Regulations
+Shuswap Lake & Mara Lake Specific Fishing Regulations

 Below are the fishing regulations specific to Shuswap Lake and Mara Lake.
 Some of these regulations should be pretty clear (i.e. no ice fishing).
 However, we will elaborate on potential points of confusion.

 Closed Fishing Areas

 Figure 1 shows the closed fishing areas of Shuswap Lake.
 These closures are all seasonal so please pay attention to the dates.
 The second, third, and fourth regulations stated above apply to this map.

-- From the second line – “No Fishing east of a line between fishing boundary signs on on Murdock and Semaphore points, to Hwy #1 bridge, Mar 15 to May 14. (see map C on page 32)”
+- From the second line – “No Fishing east of a line between fishing boundary signs on on Murdock and Semaphore points, to Hwy #1 bridge, Mar 15 to May 31. (see map C on page 32)”

-- From the third line – “No fishing in the entire area north of Albas Mar 15 – May 14. (see map B on page 32)”
+- From the third line – “No fishing in the entire area north of Albas Mar 15 – May 31. (see map B on page 32)”

-- From the fourth line – “No fishing Mar 15 – May 14, and rainbow trout and char release, May 15 – Mar 14, in the waters lying west of a line between signs at Henstridge Road and Wharf Road to a line between signs on the south and north shores of Little Shuswap Lake. (see map A on page 32)”
+- From the fourth line – “No fishing Mar 15 – May 31, and rainbow trout and char release, June 1 – Mar 14, in the waters lying west of a line between signs at Henstridge Road and Wharf Road to a line between signs on the south and north shores of Little Shuswap Lake. (see map A on page 32)”

-Shuswap Lake Salmon Fishing Regulations
+Salmon Fishing Regulations

 Getting caught poaching salmon on Shuswap Lake can possibly lead to some hefty fines.
 In addition to this, we’ve also heard that they can seize your boat – however we cannot confirm this at the moment of editing this page.

 Just don’t target salmon or steelhead.